 I’m Too Sexy for My Genes

 Buckle up boys and girls.
-There is a TON of information in this post, all written in true Ms. Cheevious fashion (fun, intelligent, sexy, witty, razor sharp — you get it – and no, I am full of myself in the least)… You will miss important information if you breeze through, however.
+There is a TON of information in this post, all written in true Ms. Cheevious fashion (fun)… You will miss important information if you breeze through, however.
 If you value your life, take the time to read this.
 And that’s no joke.
 It could really make a difference for you or someone you love.
 Now, dive in and enjoy.

 October is Breast Cancer Awareness Month, so I think it only fitting to make this announcement now.
 No. I don’t have breast cancer.
 It’s more involved than a simple diagnosis, but it’s important and everyone should be aware of this information, so they too can make informed, proactive decisions as they are able.